tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 Overall validity requires all returned booleans to be `True` and a multi-signature of the transaction with $ L $ the union of all returned keys.

 With regards to Bitcoin, this can be implemented by providing an alternative to the signature checking opcode OP\_CHECKSIG and related opcodes in the Script language.
 Instead of returning the result of an actual ECDSA verification, they always return `True`, but additionally add the public key with which the verification would have taken place to a transaction-wide multi-set of keys.
 Finally, after all inputs are verified, a multi-signature present in the transaction is verified against that multi-set.
 In case the transaction spends inputs from multiple owners, they will need to collaborate to produce the multi-signature, or choose to only use the original opcodes.
-Adding these new opcodes is possible in a backward-compatible way. [[4]]
+Adding these new opcodes is possible in a backward-compatible way.&nbsp;[[4]]

 #### Protection against Rogue-Key Attacks